A common question asked by many intermediate to advanced tennis players is how do I win doubles with a weak partner.

 Simply shouting “Yours”, “Mine”, “Let it Bounce” or “Out” has won me so many points over the years.

-Tennis Partners I have played with say they like the reassurance my shout gives them on a ball that is going out as they might have hit it otherwise as they were unsure whether it was going to land in or not.
+Doubles Partners I have played with say they like the reassurance my shout gives them on a ball that is going out as they might have hit it otherwise as they were unsure whether it was going to land in or not.